Skip to main content

 // Download immediately and store in your own storage

-const buffer = await client.documents.download(completed.downloadUrl);
+const buffer = Buffer.from(await response.arrayBuffer());

 await uploadToS3(buffer, 'invoices/inv-001.pdf');